EMS-TU-Ilmenau/Flow/README.md

 		self.myOut.push(result)
 ```

+This node will format all inputs in a string which is pushed out from the output.

-Note that only **[JSON](https://www.w3schools.com/js/js_json_datatypes.asp) compatible default values** must be passed!
+Note that only **[JSON](https://www.w3schools.com/js/js_json_datatypes.asp) compatible default values** must be passed as default values!
 For other porttypes, specify the `type` argument, e.g. type=ptype.COMPLEX.
 You may also have a look at the already existing [nodes](flow/nodes/).

+Also note that the input/output object will be returned when calling addInput/addOutput.
+It is strongly advised to **store the output as a class variable** like in the second example, as accessing it that way (later in the process method) is faster than via `getOutput`.
+As you don't need the input object in most cases (only its incoming data), there is no need to store it.

 In order to load the node in the GUI, two things are of importance:
-- the line `super(MyNode, self).__init__('My nodes name')` (you can use single or double quotes for the name)
+- the line `Node.__init__(self, 'My nodes name')` or `super(MyNode, self).__init__('My nodes name')` (you can use single or double quotes for the name)
 - the class needs to be importable from the [nodes](flow/nodes/) directory in the package.

-#### Make a new module
+#### Make a new module or package
-When making a bunch of new node classes that are needed in a specific field (e.g. plotting, signal processing, device controls, ...) it is a good idea to make a new module.
+When making a bunch of new node classes that are needed in a specific field (e.g. plotting, signal processing, device controls, ...) it is a good idea to make a new node package.

 The root of all node modules is [nodes](flow/nodes/).
-As you can see, there are even subdirectories, which can contain modules, and other subdirectories, to specialize even further.
+There could be even packages, which can contain modules, and other packages, to specialize even further.

-Let's say we want to make a module `my_fancy_nodes.py` in its own subdirectory `my_fancy_lib`:
+Let's say we want to make a module `my_fancy_nodes.py` in its own package `my_fancy_lib`:
-- Create a folder in `nodes`and name it `my_fancy_lib`.
+- Create a folder in `nodes` and name it `my_fancy_lib`.
-- Open the `__init__.py` file in the root and add `from . import my_fancy_lib` to the end.
+- Open the `__init__.py` file in `nodes` and add `from . import my_fancy_lib` to the end.
 Save, close.
-- Enter the newly created folder and create a file named `my_fancy_nodes.py`
+- Enter the newly created folder and create a file named `my_fancy_nodes.py`.
 - Open the file and write `from flow.node import Node, ptype`, then add your node class as described above.
 Save, close.
 - Create a `__init__.py` file in the same folder.
-- Open the file and write `from . import my_fancy_nodes.py`.
+- Open the file and write `from . import my_fancy_nodes`.
 Save, close.

-That's it.
-The GUI will automatically recognize the new module and all node classes inside when started.
+When starting the GUI, it will automatically recognize the new package, the module and all node classes inside.
+Right-click in the editor and the pop-up menu will show the newly created hierarchy.

+**Tip**: To avoid showing the module, import all node classes in the package, then delete the module like this:
+- Open the `__init__.py` file in the `my_fancy_lib` folder.
+- Change `from . import my_fancy_nodes` to `from .my_fancy_nodes import *`
+- Add a new line with `del my_fancy_nodes`.
+Save, close.

 ## Concept
 The general concept is called **flow based programming** (FBP).